BBCMdP/Accessory_Scripts/README.md

 # Accessory_Scripts

+## group_taxonomy

+version omega, still buggy.
+Almost no error checks yet.

+Script to analyze taxonomic composition of groups (for example generated with HMMERCTTER).
+Requires a list of .txt files (one file per group), and a .tsv file containing at least columns seq (the sequence ID) and taxid (the taxid number at species level corresponding to the sequence).
+The script requires packages ete3, pandas and plotly. (the first time, ete3 needs to download the taxonomy from NCBI)

+For example:
+`python3 group_taxonomy.py -i training.tsv --treemap y --heatmap y --hmap_rank order --hmap_tree training.tree`

+will read the training.tsv file.
+From it, it will obtain a table with complete taxonomy for each sequence using ranks @taxallnomy (http://bioinfo.icb.ufmg.br/taxallnomy/).
+Two tsv outputs are created: _taxonomy.tsv includes all species identified in the dataset with the complete taxonomical information, and _fulltax.tsv has the complete information for each sequence (including the group to which it belongs).
+With `--treemap y`, the script uses plotly to create a hierarchical treemap summarizing the information in the table (coloring corresponds to `--rank_level` (default order)). `--heatmap y` activates the creation of a heatmap, which will show incidences (number of sequences) per taxa (default species, modifiable with `--hmap_rank`) per group.
+To define a tree with the phylogenetic relationships of the groups, the script requires a phylogeny of the dataset (indicated by `--hmap_tree`).

 ## remove_gap
 For a list of aligned sequences (by default, with extension .faa), the script will convert each file in an unaligned, .fsa, file (by simply removing all gaps "-" in each sequence.